roman-milk/roman-milk.github.io/pet-mommyslut.md

  Crystal was so surprised by the shift in our mother-daughter relationship, she said, "Cool," still sounding like a teenager, which she technically was.

  I gave her leg a firm squeeze as I added, "Of course, I am still your mother, and I always know what is best for you."
-Report_Story #2